Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Theory

 The Hessian diagonal elements are modified analogously from \cref{eq:hkij,eq:hkij_ReIm}.
 Specifically, $P_{\bm{T}A,\bm{k}\bm{0}}$ in \cref{eq:hkij_ReIm} is replaced by its TRS-packed form,

 and $P_{\bm{T}A,\bm{k}\bm{k}}$ is replaced by

 In practice, for all systems tested we found that replacing \cref{eq:Pkk_TRS} with the following diagonal approximation,

-does not measurably affect the convergence rate of $k$-CIAH-based PMWF optimization.
-This is expected because the Hessian diagonals serve only as a preconditioner for solving the augmented Hessian eigenvalue problem in \cref{eq:AH_eigeqn}.
+does not measurably affect the convergence rate of $k$-CIAH-based PMWF optimization, \myred{as reflected by the similar convergence behavior of $k$-CIAH and $\Gamma$-CIAH in \cref{subsec:res_convergence}, where the latter employs the full Hessian diagonals.} This is expected because the Hessian diagonals serve only as a preconditioner for solving the augmented Hessian eigenvalue problem in \cref{eq:AH_eigeqn}.
 All numerical results reported in \cref{sec:results_and_discussion} therefore employ the diagonal approximation in \cref{eq:Pkk_TRS_diag}.